-Many physical therapy interventions are based upon this principle.
+Many physical therapy interventions for traumatic brain injury are based upon this principle.
 With that in mind, let’s look at some specific techniques they can use to improve your muscle function.

 1. Neuromuscular Re-education

 Neuromuscular re-education seeks to retrain the nervous system to produce normal movement.

 Most of it will involve practicing specific movements, such as moving your arms or standing up.
 The more you practice, the more you reinforce those pathways, which strengthens the connection between the brain and muscles.
 So be prepared to do lots of exercises.

 2. Passive Exercise

-Passive exercise is another intervention that therapists often use to help a person regain movement.
+Passive exercise is another physical therapy intervention that therapists often use to help individuals with traumatic brain injuries regain movement.

 Sometimes the neural connections between the brain and muscles are severed after an injury, making it almost impossible to move the affected muscles.
 Doctors call this brain injury paralysis.
 To treat this condition, a physical therapist might prescribe passive exercise.